 For SLES 11, update the /etc/sysconfig/kernel

 file.
-Change the INITRD_MODULES
+Change the INITRD_MODULES parameter by removing

 all Xen drivers and replacing them with virtio drivers.
 Replace